 Pressing when [Self-timer] is highlighted displays options for the shutter-release delay and the number of shots taken when the timer expires.

-• The option currently selected is shown in the display during shooting.
+The option currently selected is shown in the shooting display and control panel.

 Choose whether to enable vibration reduction.
 The options available vary with the lens.